aonufrei/pathfinding-backend/README.md

 It uses the A* algorithm.

 At this point the application support pathfinding on 2d map.
-You can also specify walls and check how the shortest path will be changed.
+You can also specify walls and see how the shortest path will be changed.

 The UI for this backend application you can find [here](https://github.com/aonufrei/pathfinding-ui).